SilasReinagel/silasreinagel.github.io/static/delivering/C12_all_the_secrets.md

 ### All The Secrets

-That's really everything that you need to know to become a master project manager.
+That's everything that you need to know to become a master project manager.

 Apply your energies to completing projects successfully, efficiently, and predictably.

 Accomplish this by building project momentum and mitigating project risks.
 Ensure that you have a good vision and a strong team before the project begins.

 Keep your tools and processes simple.
-Solve the management problems primarily through healthy processes and teamwork, and not with rigid, expensive or complex processes and tools.
+Solve the management problems primarily through healthy processes and teamwork, not with rigid, expensive, or complex processes and tools.

 Learn the good techniques from the project management literature and teachers, but be careful to avoid getting too academic.
 Always focus on delivering the project as the key goal.

-Provide regular and effective communications to the team, the stakeholders and your user community.
+Provide regular and effective communications to the team, the stakeholders, and your user community.
 Celebrate your wins!

 If you practice and master those few elements, you will be a master project manager.